X16Community/x16-docs/X16 Reference - Appendix C - 65C02 Processor.md

 | --------------- | ----------- | ------ | ------ |
 | Implied         | STP         | 1      | 3      |

-Stops the processer and places it in a lower power state until a hardware reset occurs.
-This is mostly useful for embedded systems and may have little affect when used with the X16.
+Stops the processor and places it in a lower power state until a hardware reset occurs.
+For the X16 emulator, when the debugger is enabled using the `-debug` command-line parameter, the STP instruction will break into the debugger automatically.

-Also the acronym for Stone Temple Pilots, a rock band prominent in the 90's.
-The mneonic used here is likely a coincidence.

 Specific to the 65C02.

 ### STX